aidev235/HANews/Prompt.md

 1. Inspect the current reports, archive, and logs.
 2. Create a collision-safe `run_id`, such as `2026-08-10T081500-0500-a83f2c`.
-3. Immediately append a START entry to `logs/generation.log` and create the JSON log with status `running`, schema version 1, the reporting window, start time, timezone, trigger, and available model information.
+3. Immediately append a START entry to `logs/generation.log` and create the JSON log with status `running`, schema version 1, the reporting window, start time, timezone, trigger, and model identifier from the invoking request.
 4. If anything fails, finalize both logs with the failed stage and partial results before stopping.

 ## 2. Research and select